liamcain/obsidian-calendar-plugin/README.md

 ## Features

 - Go to any **daily note**
 - Create new daily notes for days that don't have one.
-  > Helpful for when you need to backfill old notes or if you're planning ahead for future notes!
-This will use your current **daily note** template!
+(This is helpful for when you need to backfill old notes or if you're planning ahead for future notes!
+This will use your current **daily note** template!)
 - Visualize your writing.
 Each day includes a meter to approximate how much you've written that day.

 ## Customization